Tax Returns for Small Businesses

 Who files a schedule C?
 Small businesses such as barbers, store owners, and contractors.
 The essence of a contractor is he is paid to deliver a product and HOW he gets the product is not the payer’s concern.
 Let’s take taxes as an example.
 If I hire an EA to work in my office, require he wear professional attire, keep regular hours, answer the phone, and follow company policy, he is an employee, not a contractor.
 Such an employee would be paid a wage either hourly or as a percentage of client fees, the employer would withhold taxes, and send him and the IRS a W-2 form for the year in January of the next year.

-Now, suppose I hire an EA to side-check tax returns for my firm.
+Now, suppose I hire an EA to side-check tax preparers and returns for my firm.
 He works from home, dresses as he pleases, works his own hours, and is not subject to my direct control, other than the fact that he deliver a properly side-checked tax return.
 What he delivers for me is a reviewed tax return, with any errors caught, and ideas of how to save client tax dollars.
 He is a contractor.
 I would pay him without deducting taxes, and file a form 1099 with the IRS at the end of the year.
 He would file a Schedule C, unless he had elected to form a corporation or partnership.

 A Sole Proprietor when filling out a business tax return has many advantages over an employee.
 He can directly take off his income business expenses.
 If he drives a car in his business, business miles can be directly taken off his mileage as an expense.
 If he goes on a business trip, that is a deductible expense.
 If he operates an office out of his home, that is a deductible expense.

 There is a third option available to a small businessman who does not want to purchase a bookkeeping program or pay a bookkeeper.
 Open a separate bank account for your business.
 Deposit all business income to that bank account.
 Pay all business bills by check or card from that account.
 Make sure you make a note if you won’t be able tell what the expense is for later.
 Do not pay any personal expenses from the business account.
 Any personal income you take from the business account is recorded.
 Do not pay any business expenses from your personal account.
 At the end of the year, you can get your gross income by totaling the deposits you made for the business.
-You can total the different types of expense you had by category.
+You can total the different types of expenses you had by category.
 Bring this to your tax pro and he can work out your Schedule C and 1040 easily enough.

 The Disadvantages of a Schedule C